AdobeDocs/experience-manager-65.en/help/sites-deploying/technical-requirements.md

 ### Requirements for AEM Assets to process metadata-heavy assets on Linux {#assetsonlinux}

 XMPFilesProcessor process requires library GLIBC_2.14 to work.
 Use a Linux kernel that contains GLIBC_2.14, for example Linux kernel version 3.1.x.
 It improves performance for processing assets that contain a large amount of metadata, like PSD files.
+Using a previous version of GLIBC leads to error in logs starting with `com.day.cq.dam.core.impl.handler.xmp.NCommXMPHandler Failed to read XMP`.